serrif/website/main/docs/introduction.md

 Our <a class="usa-external_link" href="../github/">GitHub</a> organization is used for development for all of our projects, including this website.

-## Guild
+## Discord
-The guild is our community on <a class="usa-external_link" href="https://discordapp.com">Discord</a> where anyone can talk to each other in real time.
+Our online <a class="usa-external_link" href="https://discordapp.com">Discord</a> server is an extension of our community where anyone can talk to each other in real time.
 This service is great for sharing content, collaboration, and quick support; anyone can [join](/guild/), and it's linked to in the navigation bar.

 ### Channels
 Text channels are the focus of our guild, along with voice channels.